donmelton/donmelton.com/items/2013/06-02-what-ive-been-doing-lately.md

 But it was the people in Dublin that impressed me the most.
 Not only did my wife and I make wonderful new friends at Úll, but everyone else we met in Ireland were just so... nice.
 Even the cab drivers.

 So Úll and Dublin were great.
 And then we got back from that 15-hour flight to find that Penny's ashes had just been delivered to our home.
 It was like a punch in the gut.
-All the those feelings were back.
+All those feelings were back.

 Now, it's not wrong to mourn and miss someone --- and she was a some-_one_, not a some-_thing_.
 If you don't, did they really matter?
 But you can't dwell on just the loss.